 B. A student's payment may be deferred, and his or her registration shall only be considered complete, upon written assurance of payment on file with the college in accordance with one of the following:

-1. Financial aid deferments.
-In order to receive a financial aid deferment, the college financial aid officer shall certify in writing that, based on his or her evaluation of information provided by the students, the college has reasonable assurance that the student meets eligibility requirements for receiving sufficient federal or state financial aid to cover the student's tuition and required fees.
+1. Financial Aid Deferments.
+In order to receive a financial aid deferment, the college financial aid officer shall certify in writing that, based on his or her evaluation of information provided by the student, the college has reasonable assurance that the student meets eligibility requirements for receiving sufficient federal or state financial aid to cover the student's tuition and required fees.

-4. Other deferments.
-In the absence of a financial aid or third-party deferment, the college president or designee may, at his/her discretion, defer payment of tuition only for no more than forty-five (45) days from the first day of classes.
-Such deferments should normally be based on temporary or unusual circumstances and an assessment by the college that the student will be able to pay at the end of forty-five days.
+4. Other Deferments.
+In the absence of a financial aid or third-party deferment, the College President or designee may, at his/her discretion, defer payment of tuition only for no more than forty-five (45) days from the first day of classes.
+Such deferments should normally be based on temporary or unusual circumstances and an assessment by the College that the student will be able to pay at the end of 45 days.

-5. Deferred payment plan.
-The chancellor is authorized to establish policies and procedures for implementation at each college’s option of a deferred payment plan for tuition, general fees and extension fees which provides for monthly or other periodic payments and which may be made available to all categories of students and/or programs offered by the college, including part-time or full-time students enrolled in general tuition funded courses or enrolled in special extension programs and courses.
+5. Deferred Payment Plan.
+The chancellor is authorized to establish policies and procedures for implementation at each college’s option of a deferred payment plan for tuition, general fees, and extension fees, which provides for monthly or other periodic payments and which may be made available to all categories of students and/or programs offered by the college, including full- or part-time students enrolled in general tuition funded courses or enrolled in special extension programs and courses.